Isaac Ross (planter): Career

 In the American Revolutionary War of 1775–1783, Ross rose to the rank of Captain of the Second Dragoons under the leadership of General Thomas Sumter (1734–1832).

 In 1808, together with his brother Thomas, Ross moved from South Carolina to the Mississippi Territory.
 He purchased what he developed as the Prospect Hill Plantation near Port Gibson, Jefferson County.
 By 1818, after Mississippi became a state, he owned 3,881 acres of land and 133 slaves; 158 slaves in 1820; and 4,240 acres of land and 113 slaves in 1830.
-By 1828, he also owned several other plantations and more slaves.
 Shortly before his death, Ross owned around 5,000 acres of land, 160 slaves, and had an estimated wealth of US$100,000.

 In 1830, Ross was one of the financial supporters of Oakland College, near Rodney, Mississippi, a Presbyterian college whose president was minister Jeremiah Chamberlain.

 In the 1830s, together with Chamberlain and three other planters, Edward McGehee, Stephen Duncan, and John Ker, Ross co-founded the Mississippi Colonization Society.
 Like the American Colonization Society, its goal was to relocate free blacks and newly freed slaves to the American colony of Liberia in West Africa in order to remove them from American society, particularly from the slave societies of the South.
 The organization was focused on slaves freed in Mississippi, where slaves outnumbered whites by a ratio of three-to-one.
 These major slaveholders believed that free blacks threatened the stability of American society, and that transporting freed slaves to Africa might be a long-term solution.

 Personal life

-Ross married Jane Allison (1762-1829).
+Ross married Jane Allison (1762–1829).
 They had two sons and three daughters: